Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 A landlord register is already in place for Scotland and Wales, but this is not the case in England, although landlords can choose to register with their local council if they wish.

-In February 2022, the government announced in its Levelling Up White Paper that it will consult to introduce a landlord register.
+In February 2022, the government announced in its Levelling Up White Paper that it will consult to introduce a property portal, which landlords will be legally required to register for.

 This will help landlords understand their obligations and give tenants performance information about the property to hold their landlord to account.